phaqueue/Delphi/RecommenderSystem/explanation.md

   1. Recommend food items based on the menu and the user preferences
   2. Update the user preferences based on users' orders

 But before I go over these two parts, let's examine the important elements in *restaurant.JSON*, *user.JSON*, and *order.JSON*.
-I will show some examples of these JSON files at the end.
+I will show some examples of these JSON files in the ***Example*** section.

 ## restaurant.JSON
   The most important parts are *nutrition_facts* and *ingredients* inside the object *menu_items*.